showclix/ShowClixClientPHP/README.markdown

 ## Abuse ##
 ShowClix tracks both public and private use of the API.
-If we suspect a client is abusing the the API, ShowClix has the right to throttle or entirely revoke a clients access to the API.
+If we suspect a client is abusing the the API, ShowClix has the right to throttle or entirely revoke a client's access to the API.

 ## Additional Features ##